Cloud Confessions: Q&A with CTO on Communications Compliance

 At Kerv, we provide a level of audit across our customer’s data that they simply could not achieve in-house.

 On one hand they fear a loss of control, but on the other, the benefit far exceeds the risk.
 This is because their call recordings are stored and archived in a totally separate environment, managed by a team of dedicated professionals.
-At Kerv, we provide a level of audit across their data that they simply could not achieve in-house.
-They don’t have to control their data, we do it for them.
+At Kerv, we provide a level of audit across their legacy and new data that they simply could not achieve in-house.
+They don’t have to control their data, we do it for them – accessible via a single dashboard.

 Helen: Is moving to cloud a simple one-time decision or a journey?